A Love Lost, A Love Found.......

 Love is a strange thing.
 Any of you who have experienced it know what I'm talking about.
 It's not always about another person.
 It can also pertain to an inanimate object.
 Some objects aren't as inanimate as others.
 This is a story about one of those objects.

 I started playing over-35 baseball in the summer of 2012.
 I hadn't played in a competitive baseball league in over 30 years.
 I had forgotten how fast the ball moves when one is standing in the batter's box.
 I was so hyped when I started our season opener.
-We were playing at Memorial Park in the town of Prior Lake.
-I'd last been there as a legion baseball coach many years earlier.
+We were playing at Memorial Park in the town of Prior Lake, Minnesota.
+I'd last been there as a legion baseball coach in 1996.
 I anticipated having my name announced in the lineup on the public address system, being in uniform, being in the dugout with my new teammates, standing on the foul line for the national anthem.
 They are all things which made game 1 of my 51st year incredibly memorable.

 My team took batting practice just before the introductions.
 The batting cage was located behind our dugout.
-I was thrilled by the fact that one of my teammates was a guy whom I had coached in high school, some TWENTY-TWO YEARS EARLIER.
-It was a thrill, to say the least.
+I was thrilled by the fact that one of my teammates was a guy whom I had coached when he was in high school, some TWENTY-TWO YEARS EARLIER.

 I made my way to the plate for my first at bat and proceeded to strike out.
 It mattered little.
 I was back playing the game I loved.
 I played at first base and even though we lost it was a fantastic night.